-My overall enjoyment of the movie Rocketman sent me down a bit of an Elton John rabbit hole.
+Here’s another 1973 album I recently revisited on the blog, after the film Rocketman sent me down an Elton John rabbit hole.

 Goodbye Yellow Brick Road ended a run of six excellent and highly successful albums, all released before John was out of his mid-20s.
 Few artists have pulled off a streak like that (next week, I’ll write about another who pulled it off).

 Here’s where I admit that my Elton John deep dive become a lot more like dipping my toe in the pool once I got past 1974.
 John has released 22 albums since Caribou and only three of them are represented on my playlist.

 Did I listen to all 22?
 No, I did not.
 Taking my cue from Rocketman, I stopped with ‘I’m Still Standing’ and the 1983 album Too Low For Zero on which it appears.
 If he found nothing in the 13 albums that followed worth putting on screen, who am I to argue?